HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 **Maintainability**

-The program should be modular when possible, so that changes to the program have minimised impact.
+The program should be modular when possible so that changes to the program have a minimized impact.
 The program should also be written in a way that code can be reused when possible, to avoid redundancy.

-The program should be efficient and effective to analyse, so that failures/deficiencies can be found and fixed efficiently, and so that modifications can be made with ease.
+The program should be efficient and effective to analyze so that failures/deficiencies can be found and fixed efficiently, and so that modifications can be made with ease.
 It is likely that modifications will need to be made, in the case of requirements changing, or having more time to implement additional features).

-The program should be testable, to allow us to effectively and efficiently check whether the project requirements have been met, and that our program works accurately.
+The program should be testable, to allow us to effectively and efficiently check whether the project requirements have been met and that our program works accurately.

 **Portability**